 Agree it's OK to record.

 Explore near bottom right of the screen for the "hide keypad" button and double tap.
-(You may also be able to locate this button by swiping right.)
+(You may also be able to locate this button by swiping right a few times.)

-Next explore near top left of the screen for the "call recording" button and double tap.
-(You may be able to locate this button by swiping left about 7 times.)
+Next explore near bottom left of the screen for the "more" button and double tap.
+(You may be able to locate this button by swiping left a few times.)

 Wait for the announcement and ping and then begin your conversation to be recorded.

-If you want to record the entire conversation, just end the call as usual.
+If you want to record the entire conversation, just end the call as usual and the recording will be ended and saved automatically.

 Finally, end the call as usual.

 The recording and transcript are placed in a note to be found in the Notes app.
-You will probably also receive notifications enabling you to open that note in the Notes app.
+You will probably also receive a notification enabling you to open that note.

-When you've finished listening to the recording, locate the Done button at bottom left and double tap.
+When you've finished with the player screen, locate the Done button at top right and double tap.